DomainDrivenArchitecture/dda-devops-build/README.md

 # in case of using AwsMixin
 pip3 install boto3 --user

+# in case of using AwsMfaMixin
+pip3 install boto3 mfa --user
 ```

 # Example Build

 lets assume the following poject structure

 ```